tobiasgerstenberg/webppl_tutorial/exercises/2_building_generative_models.md

 ```
 ## Sample from probability distributions

 - WebPPL has a number of probability distributions that we can simply sample from.
-Below are some examples, the full list can be found  [http://docs.webppl.org/en/master/distributions.html](here).
+Below are some examples, the full list can be found here: [http://docs.webppl.org/en/master/distributions.html](http://docs.webppl.org/en/master/distributions.html)

 ```javascript
 var strength = gaussian(50,10) //Gaussian strength